akshayravikumar/blog/_posts/2021-09-03-website-evolution.md

 	<figcaption style="margin-top: 1em;">The Evolution of My Personal Website</figcaption>
 </figure>

 My personal website is a tiny piece of who I am, and it evolves along with me.
-While the changes aren't drastic, they document transformations in my age, appearance, maturity, career, and programming skill over the last five years.
+While the changes aren't drastic, they document transformations in my age, appearance, maturity, career, aesthetic, and programming skill over the last five years.
 I can only imagine what it'll look like five years from now!